yubrandon/CMPE138/README.md

 1. Open the app directory in the console after cloning
 2. Enter "make"
 3. Call "run" or "run.exe"
+4. Application can then be accessed through the console line.
-4. After running program, enter "make clean" before exiting console
+5. After running program, enter "make clean" before exiting console

 * Files in /lib64 maybe need to be copied into local/lib onto user's device before successful compilation